jlacar/jlacar.github.io/agile/make-sense-of-points.md

 So points are a relative measurement.
 Okay, so like a ratio or a percentage.
 A percentage of what?
 Size and complexity?

 What are the units for size?
 For complexity?
-It can't be points, because that would be a circular definition.
+It can't be points, because that would make it a circular definition.
 You can't define a unit by itself.
+You can't say a foot is a foot, or a pound is a pound.
+A foot is twelve inches.
+It's a third of a yard.
+And a pound, well, it's sixteen ounces, or one hundred pence, depending on what kind of pound we're talking about.

+But what is a point?!
 This is getting confusing as heck.

 Wait, let's check Mike Cohn's _Agile Estimation and Planning_ book.
 That's kind of the handbook for Agile estimation and planning, right?
 There's gotta be some definitive answer in there.